Research fellows, graduate researchers and research assistants

 Cynthia Isley is a Research Fellow in Environmental Science at the University of Adelaide, researching how cold Australian homes really are, via the indoor temperature validation study.
 Cynthia has expertise in investigating environmental contaminants, particularly in air and dust; and determining what these mean in terms of human health risk.
 For the last few years, Cynthia has been running the DustSafe citizen science program, investigating contaminants in homes across Australia and in 35 countries.
 She has recently completed research in the Pacific Islands on the health risk of air pollutants from burning of household waste, traffic emissions and industrial diesel burning.

-Adelle Mansour is a Research Fellow in Healthy Housing at the Centre for Health Policy within the Melbourne School of Population and Global Health.
+Adelle Mansour is a Research Fellow in Healthy Housing at the Centre for Health Policy within the Melbourne School of Population and Global Health, The University of Melbourne.
 After completing a Master of Public Health at the University of Melbourne in 2021, Adelle now provides research support in the University's Healthy Housing Unit, where she works across a variety of projects.
 In 2023 Adelle hopes to undertake a PhD focused on climate and housing.

 Yuxi Li is a PhD candidate in the Centre for Health Policy, Melbourne School of Population and Global health, at the University of Melbourne.
 Her PhD investigates the impact of housing on children’s health through the life course using causal methods.
 Her research interests include social determinants of health, health economics, and quantitative methods.
 Prior to her PhD candidature she completed a Master of Science in Social Epidemiology at University College London, and a Bachelor of Engineering in Food Engineering at Shanghai Jiao Tong University.